Types of Laptops Explained: 5 Categories and Their Differences

 The Budget Laptop (Entry-Level Laptops for Basic Tasks)

-Not everyone needs a powerful laptop.
 Many people simply want an affordable laptop that can handle everyday tasks without frustration.

 This is where the budget — also known as the entry-level — laptop fits in.